By using this site, you agree to the Privacy Policy and Terms of Use.

 The Basics: What is the Actual Difference?

-The x86 architecture is based on CISC (Complex Instruction Set Computing).
-Think of x86 as a brilliant, highly specialized mechanic who uses highly complex, multi-purpose tools.
-It is designed to handle extremely complex computing tasks with fewer lines of code.
+Based on CISC (Complex Instruction Set Computing), x86 CPU is designed to perform extremely complex computing operations with minimal lines of code.

 Efficient Long-Lasting Laptops

-Furthermore, ARM laptops do not drop their performance when you unplug them from the wall.
-You can render a 4K video on a park bench, and the laptop will run just as fast as if it were plugged into a 100W charger, all while remaining cool to the touch.
+What’s more, ARM laptops retain their performance whether they are connected to power or not.
+You can render a 4K video using your laptop while you are sitting on a park bench and it will run as fast as if it had a connection to a 100W power adapter, while remaining cool during operation.

-The x86 Counterattack (Intel Lunar Lake & AMD Ryzen AI)
+The x86 Revolution (Intel Lunar Lake, AMD Ryzen AI)

 App Compatibility Guide